Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 Agustus 2025 04.25.01 UTC
+- WIB: Selasa, 26 Agustus 2025 05.27.43 UTC
-- WITA: Selasa, 26 Agustus 2025 05.25.01 UTC
+- WITA: Selasa, 26 Agustus 2025 06.27.43 UTC
-- WIT: Selasa, 26 Agustus 2025 06.25.01 UTC
+- WIT: Selasa, 26 Agustus 2025 07.27.43 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Don't get me wrong, there are sometimes if I go and see a really funny comedy, that I wished I had smoked a joint.
+I'll be honest with you.
+That's the truth."

-Kategori: inspirational
+Kategori: funny